JUSTICE ELLIS delivered the judgment of the court, with opinion.

 Decision Under Review: Appeal from the Circuit Court of Cook County, No. 15-L-4995; the Hon.
 Thomas More Donnelly, Judge, presiding.

-Attorneys for Appellant: Timothy S. Tomasik and Patrick J. Giese, of Tomasik Kotin Kasserman, Robert A. Clifford, of Clifford Law Offices, P.C., and Andrew R. Schwartz, Thomas Kanyock, and Karen I. Bridges, of Schwartz & Kanyock, LLC, all of Chicago, for appellants.
+Attorneys for Appellant: Timothy S. Tomasik and Patrick J. Giese, of Tomasik Kotin Kasserman, Robert A. Clifford, of Clifford Law Offices, P.C., and Andrew R. Schwartz and Thomas Kanyock, of Schwartz & Kanyock, LLC, all of Chicago, for appellants.

 Attorneys for Appellee: John J. Piegore and Edric S. Bautista, of Sanchez Daniels & Hoffman, LLP, and Brian L. Shaw, of Fox Rothschild LLP, both of Chicago, for appellee.

 – 19 –